 Here is a picture showing how equipment shall be connected to BMS4S.
 Please note that there are no switches or fuses shown in the picture.
 All wires leaving a battery should have a switch and must be properly fused close to the battery if there is a slightest risk that it can ever create a shortage or overload, but that is outside the scope of this manual and you will have to find descriptions on how to do this elsewhere.
 So, let us instead discuss how the equipment in the picture shall be connected to BMS4S.
-We'll take them one by one, but first a warning: NEVER CONNECT +12 V BEFORE - AND BO ARE CONNECTED.
-If you want to test the BMS4S before installation, connect - and BO to battery minus, and then +12 and B12 to battery plus (and then command wm=2 to tell BMS4S that only 12 V is connected).
+We'll take them one by one, but first a warning: NEVER CONNECT ANYTHING ON ANY PORTS BEFORE - AND BO ARE CONNECTED.
+If you want to test the BMS4S before installation, connect - and B0 to battery minus, and then +12 and B12 to battery plus (and then command wm=2 to tell BMS4S that only 12 V is connected).
+B0, B12 and - (minus/ground) must always be connected when BMS4S is connected to the LFP cells.

-- You need five cables between BMS and the LFP cells.
+- 1 You need five cables between BMS and the LFP cells.
+If you intend to use automatic balancing, do not use too narrow cables.
+Use at least 0.75 mm2, and as short as possible.
 Mark them in one end with labels: B12, B9, B6, B3 and B0.
 Start connecting the B0 wire in B0 on BMS4S and then connect it to the battery minus terminal.
-Continue with B3 which shall be connected to + side of the first cell.
+Continue with B3 which shall be connected to + side of the first cell (same cell as B0 is connected to).
 B6 to the second cells + terminal.
-B9 to the third, and B12 to the fourth cells + terminal.
-Check each wire one extra time before connecting it to the battery. - Open up the wires between the battery and the main panel and connect the latching relay so that it can disconnect all user equipment when a low voltage situation occurs.
-Then connect the wires between the relay and BMS as in the picture, i.e. the wire that switches off the relay to the Load OFF terminal, and the one switching it on to the Load On terminal.
+B9 to the third, and B12 to the fourth cells + terminal (same terminal as the thick red power cable is connected to).
+Check each wire one extra time before connecting it to the battery.
+And if you have a multimeter, make a last check that the voltage between B0 and B3 is around 3.2 V, between B0 and B6 around 6.6 V, between B0 and B9 around 9.7 V, between B0 and B12 around 13 V. - 2 Open up the wires between the battery and the main panel and connect the latching relay so that it can disconnect all user equipment when a low voltage situation occurs.
+Then connect the wires between the relay and BMS as in the picture, i.e. the wire that switches off the relay to the Load OFF terminal, and the one switching it on to the Load

+On terminal.
 The common wire is connected to ground.
-The control terminals for driving the relays on BMS4S are of MOSFET type, and can drive 11 A momentarily and 3 A continuously.
-You can of course use high power relays like Bluesea 500 A if you have equipment with a high demand for power.
+The control terminals for driving the relays on BMS4S are of MOSFET type, and can drive max 1.2 A (version 3.x) or 3 A (version 2.0) continuously.
+You can of course use high power relays like Bluesea 500 A if you have equipment with a high demand for power, e.g. a 3 kW inverter.